How to park on a hill (correctly)

 Right

-To sum up, turn your wheels to the right if you’re parking on a hill, unless you’re facing uphill and there’s a curb — only then will you turn to the left.
+To sum up, turn your wheels to the right if you’re parking downhill.
+If you’re facing uphill, turn them to the left if you’re against a curb, or to the right if there’s no curb.

 Parking automatic cars